 Online connections can help us strengthen social relationships, develop new skills, and learn about exciting opportunities and fun meetings.
 On the other hand, it can also help us waste an enormous amount of time, get caught in negative exchanges or hurtful comments and increase our stress.

 In this year of physical isolation and lockdown under COVID-19 safety protocols, the Internet has helped us to keep many of us in touch with friends and family through video chats and online meetings.
 It has supported remote education and allowed people to work safely from home.
 It has provided artists a way to express their art and reach their audiences.
 It has helped everyone to find community and share ways to cope with unprecedented change and deal with feelings.
 It has helped to spread important news about changing health guidelines, and systemic injustice – and given people a voice for positive change.
 However, it has also given many a forum for spreading hatred, negativity and unverified, false or misleading information.

-Here are some strategies for making sure you control your technology use, and not let it control you:
+Here are some strategies that have helped me to be intentional about my online use.
+Hopefully, they will help you control your technology use, and not let it control you.

 - Limit times to check email.
 Set 2-3 times a day to read and respond to your email.
 And turn off email AND notifications at all other times.
 Resist the urge to check in first thing in the morning and in the last hour before bed.